-The 6 Steps to Successfully Completing the FRF 28-day Workout
+The 5 Steps to Successfully Completing the FRF 28-day Workout

 Step 1.
 Decide to succeed!
-You purchased The FRF 28-day QS Program for a reason.
-Now, decide to make the necessary changes and the sacrifices to succeed and accomplish your goals.
+Your department is investing in you.
+Invest in yourself!
+Decide to make the necessary changes and the sacrifices to succeed and accomplish your goals.
 This sounds like an easy and minor step, but it's the most important!
 Decide that you will do the workouts, you will eat healthy, and you will kick your excuses to the side and ...succeed!